jurchfield/dm-helper-server/README.md

 # Overview
-Server functions for the DM Helper application.
+Basic Google Cloud functions for the DM Toolbox Web application.

+More documentation to come!